 Mesquite Criminal Defense Lawyer Near Me (214) 696-9253

 The Concept of Proof Beyond a Reasonable Doubt

 To be convicted of a crime, the prosecution must prove your guilt beyond a reasonable doubt (burden of proof), a much stricter standard than proving guilt by a preponderance of the evidence.
-The prosecution does not need to prove their case to an absolute certainty.
+The prosecution does not need to prove its case with absolute certainty.
 The evidence in the case must be so strong that no reasonable person would question the defendant’s guilt.
-Proving guilt by a preponderance of the evidence is the standard in most civil cases and is not as challenging as proving guilt beyond a reasonable doubt.
-It generally means that there is greater than a 50% chance that the prosecution’s claims are true.
+Proving guilt by a preponderance of the evidence is the standard in most civil cases and not as challenging as proving guilt beyond a reasonable doubt.
+It generally means there is a greater than 50% chance that the prosecution’s claims are true.

-If you would like to discuss your case with a criminal defense lawyer In Mesquite, TX, contact the legal team at the Law Offices of Randall B. Isenberg at (214) 696-9253 for a free case consultation.
+If you would like to discuss your case with a criminal defense lawyer In Mesquite, TX, contact the legal team at the Law Offices of Randall B. Isenberg for a free case consultation.

 Basic Defenses to Criminal Charges